Skip to Content

 Bonus: they double as a light source to help you find your way to the bathroom.

 Travel-sized games are great for camping trips, especially if you’re trying to pack light.
-A deck of cards or a classic game, like Yahtzee, are great for all ages.

-On my last camping trip, the adults couldn’t wait to sit by the campfire and play Cards Against Humanity.
 This hilarious game guarantees a good time and is great for groups.
 It is definitely NOT for kids or the easily offended!

 Check out my post on travel games for adults for more ideas on fun, travel-sized games that you can bring on your camping trip.